splunk/public-o11y-docs/rum/rum-alerts.rst

 Page level metrics
 ------------------

 To create a page level metric, first create a custom rule to map to the page you want to monitor.
 For example, if you want to For more information, see :ref:`rum-rules`.
-For example, suppose you use the pattern ``/app/<?>`` because you want to group by the dashboards, which would match with ``/app/dashboard``.
-When you create a detector, apply a custom rule by selecting the rule from the list under "Scope the alerts I get to
+For example, suppose you use the pattern ``https://buttercupgames.com/product/<?>`` because you want to group by the product type for your online store Buttercup Games.
+When you create a detector, apply a custom rule by selecting the rule from the list.
-URL/Page".
 The following image shows ...

 App level metrics